Stewart–Haas Racing: Car No. 4 history

-During the 2009 season, Newman led the first 25 laps at Bristol and finished seventh.
+The No. 4 car originated as the No. 39 car.
+In the 2009 season, Newman led the first 25 laps at Bristol and finished seventh.
 He finished sixth the next week at Martinsville after recovering from a pit road mistake.
-After finishing in the top twenty the next two weeks, Newman had his breakout race leading at Talladega, nearly scoring Stewart-Haas Racing's first win.
+After finishing in the top twenty the next two weeks, Newman had his breakout race leading at Talladega, nearly scoring Stewart–Haas Racing's first win.
 With two laps left, he was passed by Carl Edwards and Brad Keselowski.
 Newman finished third after Keselowski sent Edwards airborne and crashing on his windshield and hood.
 The next week, Newman led 45 laps at Richmond and finished fourth.
 He made the Chase for the Sprint Cup but failed to win a race in 2009.
 The team did, however, score 15 top 10 finishes and managed to finish ninth in points.

 The U.S. Army returned to Newman's car for the 2010 season as sponsor for 15 races and with new sponsorship from Tornados.
 The team won their first race in the No. 39 at Phoenix.
 The win was also the first in NASCAR history for a car numbered 39.
 The team failed to make the Chase, though, and finished 15th in points.
 In 2011, Newman scored a second win at New Hampshire while Stewart finished second making it the first 1-2 for SHR.
 Newman and Stewart made the Chase, and Newman came home 10th in the final standings.
 For the 2012 season, Quicken Loans sponsored the No. 39 car.
 Newman got off to a quick start in 2012 with a win at Martinsville in only the 6th race.
 However, his momentum flagged over the summer and he missed the Chase, finishing the season in 14th place.

 In 2013, Quicken Loans became Newman's primary sponsor as the U.S. Army significantly reduced its motorsports sponsorships.
 Newman would struggle through the first half of the season adjusting to the Generation 6 car.
 Through the second half of the season, SHR's performance would pick up, and Newman would take his first win of the season at the 2013 Brickyard 400, winning the pole and driving away from a dominant Jimmie Johnson.
 He would become the second Indiana native alongside Stewart to win the 400.
 Newman originally failed to make the 2013 Chase, but after Michael Waltrip Racing was penalized for "manipulating the results of the Federated Auto Parts 400", Newman took Martin Truex Jr.'s place in the Chase.
 After 2013, Newman was released after it was announced funding could not be found to keep his No. 39 team in operation (though the team would later sign Kurt Busch to a fourth ride).